SayantanGhosh001/e-commerce/README.md

-# E-Commerce Website
+# E-Mart

-Welcome to the E-Commerce Website repository!
+Welcome to the E-Mart Website repository!
 This project is a fully functional e-commerce website built using HTML, CSS, and JavaScript.
 It allows users to browse products, add them to a shopping cart, and proceed to checkout.
-This README file will guide you through the structure of the project, how to set it up, and how to contribute.

 ## Table of Contents